-Professional Nursing and Practical Nursing: Students must reach and maintain grades of "C" or higher in nursing core classes and general education classes.
-Grades will be monitored, and request for an improvement plan will be issued for a student's average that falls below 82% in a core nursing class.
-In addition, failure to master theoretical material or clinical objectives requires remediation.
-The program coordinator or faculty member(s) responsible for the subject matter or clinical specialty will assist the student to formulate a plan and will monitor the student's progress along with the time line within which the student is to demonstrate mastery of the material or clinical skill(s).
+Professional Nursing and Practical Nursing students must reach and maintain grades of "C" or higher in nursing core classes and general education classes.
+Grades will be monitored, and request for an improvement plan may be issued for a student's average that falls below 82% in a core nursing class.
+In addition, failure to master course or clinical objectives may require remediation.
+The program coordinator or faculty member(s) responsible for the subject matter or clinical specialty will assist the student to formulate a plan and will monitor the student's progress along with the timeline within which the student is to demonstrate mastery of the material or clinical skill(s).
 The plan will be kept in the student's file.
-The student must successfully complete the remedial plan according to the time line determined by the faculty before the next examination for that course is scheduled or before the next clinical rotation.
-Evaluation of mastery will be required.
+The student must successfully complete the remedial plan according to the timeline determined by the faculty.
+Evaluation of mastery will be required and documented.
+Students who fail to achieve at least 80% in a core nursing class or a "C" grade or higher in a general education class by the end of the semester will be terminated.
+Clinical components of theoretical courses are an integrated requirement for that specific course, and clinical components must be mastered in order to pass the corresponding course.

-Clinical evaluations will be completed regularly and available for review.
+Clinical evaluations will be completed for each clinical day and available for review.
+Students are responsible for reviewing the Clinical Evaluation Tool (CET) and using instructor feedback for clinical performance improvement.
+Clinical instructors may assign remediation as needed.
 A student will be terminated if he/she fails the clinical component of a course.

-Students are responsible to monitor his/her own learning progress.
-Grades are made available to students through Moodle.
-The student is responsible to maintain his/her own grade averages and test scores.
-Students are strongly urged to request appropriate faculty guidance and assistance with any curriculum material or any clinical objective(s) that he/she is having difficulty mastering.
+Course grades are made available to students through Moodle.
+The student is responsible to monitor his/her own grade averages and test scores.
+Students are strongly urged to request faculty guidance and assistance with any curriculum material or any clinical objective(s) that he/she is having difficulty mastering.
+Students may sign up for Success Lab for additional help.